reese3928/methylGO-RShiny-app/README.md

 Users are expected to upload a txt file with 1st column CpG IDs, and 2nd column p-values correspond to the CpGs.
 Files should be no more than 100MB.

-Check this file as an example.
+Check this cpg_file_example.txt for an example.